exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 }
 {{</ highlight >}}

+From the server directive we can see the port 80 I exposed.
-From the location section within the server directive we can see that nginx is using ```/usr/share/nginx/html``` to look for content.
+From the location section within that we can see that nginx is using ```/usr/share/nginx/html``` to look for content.
-Nginx will serve any index.html files for paths under that location, the same one my Dockerfile copies my content to.
+Nginx will serve any index.html files for paths under that location, the same one the Dockerfile copies my content to.
 So the "magic" is really just relying on the default nginx configuration coming from the base image.

 Finally, I'll push the image up to the registry.